 This information is purely to allow a reader to identify or empathise with a child’s coordination challenges they may want to know a little more about.
 It is not intended to replace a consultation with an appropriately qualified medical practitioner.
-Sunflower cannot accept responsibility for any loss, damage or injury that arises from the use of this website.

 Part of our motivation as humans to be upright and to walk is found in the desire to gain access to things that are out of arms’ reach.
 A child notes that people that walk can get closer to items out of that child’s own reach.
 The child sees that as one walks over to an object, the object is positioned closer to the body.